Tunji Sowande

-Tunji Sowande was a Nigeria-born United Kingdom lawyer and musician.
+Tunji Sowande (1912 – 1996) was a Nigerian-born British lawyer and musician.

 Early life

-Tunji Sowande was born in Lagos, Nigeria in 1912 to well off and musical family.
+Tunji Sowande was born in Lagos, Nigeria, in 1912 to a well-off and musical family.
 His brother was Fela Sowande.
-His father was the Anglican Priest, Emmanuel Sowande, a pioneer of church music in Lagos and a contemporary of the classical composer and organist Ekundayo Phillips.
+His father was the Anglican priest, Emmanuel Sowande, a pioneer of church music in Lagos and a contemporary of the classical composer and organist Ekundayo Phillips.